sequelize/website/docs/other-topics/legacy.md

+---
-# Working with Legacy Tables
+title: Working with Legacy Tables
+---

 While out of the box Sequelize will seem a bit opinionated it's easy to work legacy tables and forward proof your application by defining (otherwise generated) table and field names.